JakobKlotz/landslides-db/docs/quick-start.md

 outline: deep
 ---

-# Landslide DB Setup
+# Setup

-Instructions to set up the PostGIS data base with Docker.
+Follow these couple of steps to spin up your own PostGIS instance of the landslides data base using Docker.

 ## Prerequisites